jozefg/blog/posts/2015-08-26-type-in-type.md

 This is an issue of significance though for languages like Idris or Agda where such a thing would actually render proofs useless.
-Famously, Martin-Lof's original type theory did have `Type :
+Famously, Martin-Löf's original type theory did have `Type :
 Type` (or `* :: *` in Haskell spelling) and Girard managed to derive a contradiction (Girard's paradox).
 I've always been told that the particulars of this construction are a little bit complicated but to